|

 ariles2::Any2 class defined in ariles2/types.h provides functionality similar to protobuf::Any: it allows automatic instantiation and configuration reading of user-defined classes based on their string ids.
 See tests/api_v2/types/any.h for an example.

-ariles2::rosparam::Reader, but its functionality is more limited.ariles it is more focused on reflection per se rather than applications, for example, it allows to set value by string name of a class member, handles class methods, etc. Ponder does not rely as much on preprocessor macro, but is more verbose.ponder.
+ariles class, try writing it first to get an example. ariles can parse its own output.boost::optional, which may be uninitialized. ariles automatically adds is_null flag for each of such variables in configuration files.ns_ros2param::Reader (pick desired reader namespace) directly or defining your own aggregate visitor.
+It would be necessary when reading data from multiple partially initialized sources to avoid resets.ariles2::rosparam::Reader, but its functionality is more limited.ariles it is more focused on reflection per se rather than applications, for example, it allows to set value by string name of a class member, handles class methods, etc. Ponder does not rely as much on preprocessor macro, but is more verbose.ponder.
 Partially inspired ariles 2.x.x API.pfr): C++14 library providing tuple like methods for aggregate initializable structures.
-Addresses a somewhat different but related problem.boost::serialization, https://github.com/USCiLab/cereal.ariles2::namevalueariles2::Any
+Addresses a somewhat different but related problem.boost::serialization, https://github.com/USCiLab/cereal.Refer to changelog for more details.